ankit-rathi/getFinFree/README.md

 - Coding metaphors for financial design
 - Building your first “financial script” — auto-invest, track, rebalance

-### Reflection: The Freedom Self-Diagnosis
-- Self-test: Are you rich, wealthy, or free?
-- Mindset debugging worksheet
-- Designing your “freedom statement”

 ---

 ## **Chapter 2 – `earnBetter()`**